drduh/macOS-Security-and-Privacy-Guide/README.md

 Depending on the provider, you might not need anything other than a username and password to set up an account.

-XMPP isn't E2EE by default, you'll need to use [OMEMO](https://omemo.top) encryption, so make sure the client supports it.
+XMPP isn't E2EE by default, you will need to use [OMEMO](https://omemo.top) encryption, so make sure the client supports it.

 ## Signal

 [Signal](https://www.signal.org) is an advanced E2EE messenger whose [double-ratchet](https://signal.org/docs/specifications/doubleratchet/) protocol is used by countless other messengers including WhatsApp, Google Messages, and Facebook Messenger.

-Signal requires a phone number to sign up and you'll need to install it on a phone first before you can use it on desktop.
+Signal requires a phone number to sign up and you will need to install it on a phone first before you can use it on desktop.

 ## iMessage